CLASSIC FM

 LIVE EVENTS

-He has hosted major live music events to audiences of over 8,000 in Trafalgar Square for the Royal Opera House (relayed to screens around the UK) and presented concerts at London’s Southbank Centre and Royal Albert Hall.
+Zeb has hosted major live music events to audiences of over 8,000 in Trafalgar Square for the Royal Opera House (relayed to screens around the UK) and presented concerts at London’s Southbank Centre and Royal Albert Hall.
 At literary festivals including Hay and Edinburgh he chairs discussions with best-selling authors, who have included: Francesca Simon, Patrick Gale and David Walliams.
+He has presented the Royal British Legion’s annual Remembrance Assembly, live-streamed to schools across the UK in association with the National Literacy Trust.

 CONCERTS

-He has earned a reputation as ‘the go-to person for music narration’ (Daily Telegraph) with the UK’s leading orchestras, performing favourite works for children including The History of Babar the Little ElephantPaddington’s First Concert and Peter and the Wolf.
-He was the Voice of God in the Aldeburgh Festival production of Noye’s Fludde to conclude the 2013 Benjamin Britten Centenary with Dame Felicity Palmer and Andrew Shore and is a frequent reciter of Walton’s Façade, including a critically acclaimed recording conducted by John Wilson.
+He has earned a reputation as ‘the go-to person for music narration’ (Daily Telegraph) with the UK’s leading orchestras, ensembles and choirs, performing favourite works for children including The History of Babar the Little ElephantPaddington’s First Concert and Peter and the Wolf.
+He was the Voice of God in the Aldeburgh Festival production of Noye’s Fludde to conclude the Benjamin Britten Centenary in 2013 and is a frequent reciter of Walton’s Façade, including a critically acclaimed recording conducted by John Wilson.

 ACTING